Dyrati/ace_projects/Information/GS1 Ace Setup.md

 If you moved too far, the game will crash and you will be unable to open menus.
 If the game crashed, or if there's no water tile, return to step 6.

 ### Step 9: The Final Movement
 Run left for at least 2 seconds, and during the first second, try to move down at least one tile.
-If you didn't move down enough, you will appear here, and need to load your savestate:
+If you didn't move down enough, you will appear here, and will need to load your savestate:

 ![psy_stone_room](gs1_ace_setup_images/psy_stone_room.png)

-If you moved down 2-3 tiles, then held straight left, then you will appear here:
+If you moved down 2-3 tiles, then held straight left, you will appear here:

 ![left_branch](gs1_ace_setup_images/left_branch.png)

-If you moved down 2-3 tiles, then held down-left, then you will appear here:
+If you moved down 2-3 tiles, then held down-left, you will appear here:

 ![forest](gs1_ace_setup_images/forest.png)